SpecificProtagonist/jvm/README.md

 This is a toy embeddable JVM in writen in Rust.
-It is very much WIP and aims to eventually implement the Java 8 JVM specification (except for the loading of classes with version <50.0).
+It is very much WIP and aims to eventually implement most of the Java 8 JVM specification (except for the loading of classes with version <50.0).
 As this is intended as a learning experience, the choice of which features to implement is not determined by practicality but by how interested I'm in doing so.

+Usage:

 Currently implemented:
 - class loading/initialization